GLOBAL MARKETS-Britain's tax backdown bounces stocks and sterling

 British Finance Minister Kwasi Kwarteng released a statement reversing planned tax cuts for top earners.
 It makes up only 2 billion out of a planned 45 billion pounds of unfunded tax cuts that had sent the gilt market into a tailspin last week.

-South Korea's Kospi .KS11 bounced 2.3%, lifting away from last week's two-year low, despite North Korea firing a missile over Japan for the first time in five years. .KS
+South Korea's Kospi .KS11bounced 2.5%, lifting away from last week's two-year low, despite North Korea's firing a missile over Japan for the first time in five years. .KS

-Ahead on Tuesday, the Reserve Bank of Australia meets to set interest rates with markets leaning toward expecting a 50 basis point hike.
-0#RBAWATCH

 STERLING BOUNCE